School Master (1959 film)

 School Master is a 1959 Indian Hindi film, directed and produced by B. R. Panthulu.
 The film stars Karan Dewan, Shakila, B. Saroja Devi and Radha Kishan in lead roles.
 The film had a musical score by Vasant Desai.
-It is a remake of the 1958 Kannada film of the same name.
+It is a remake of the 1958 Kannada film of the same name, also directed by Panthulu.

 Plot

 The film revolves around an old school master and his noble attempt to transform the students of his native village.